 No Pterygium surgery is not considered a major surgery.
 In the right surgical hands, it is a quick 15-20 minute procedure.
 It is usually performed in a minor surgical suite unlike cataract which requires a certified sterile surgical room.

 What is the success rate of pterygium surgery?

 The success rate ranges from 60% to 99%.
 This is based on the skill of the surgeon the attention to detail during the procedure and the proper techniques used.

 Pterygium surgery is often covered by medical insurance.
 Certain factors have to be met.
 These include daddy Jim growing at a rapid rate, interfering with vision, or causing double vision.
 Smaller Pterygium removals are considered cosmetic and are self pay.

 Should I have my pterygium removed?

 It is a personal choice to remove when it is not causing blindness or double vision.
-It is better to nip the problem in the bud then to deal with the sequelae later.
-So, we recommend to remove the Pterygium when it first starts growing or causes dry eyes are interferes in vision.
+It is better to nip the problem in the bud than to deal with the sequelae later.
+So, we recommend removing the Pterygium when it first starts growing or causes dry eyes are interferes with vision.